-How to Build an AI Robo-Advisor MVP in the US 2026: Compliance, Tech Stack, & Cost
+How to Build an AI Robo-Advisor MVP in the U.S. 2026: Compliance, Tech Stack, & Cost

 In 2026, the automated wealth management market in the US underwent a fundamental transformation: we moved from simple scripts based on Modern Portfolio Theory (MPT) to Agentic AI.
 Today’s user expects more than just asset allocation on a chart; they want a "financial autopilot" that accounts for inflation, taxes, and news in real-time.

 Launching such a product is a complex engineering and legal quest.
 At Emerline, we have prepared a guide on how to build an MVP that not only works but also passes regulatory audits.
+Leveraging our comprehensive Fintech Software Development Services, we help founders navigate the specific intersection of SEC compliance and high-frequency AI orchestration.

 In 2026, the US regulatory environment finally shifted from a system of "post-factum audits" to a system of preventive Algorithm Governance.
 Today, the SEC and FINRA view your AI agent's code as the equivalent of a licensed broker's job description.
 Attempting to "fix compliance later" in 2026 is a direct path to receiving a Cease and Desist Order while still in the beta testing phase.

-SEC Internet Adviser Exemption (Update 2025-2026)
+SEC Internet Adviser Exemption Updates

 To register as an RIA (Registered Investment Adviser) via the "internet exemption," your platform must be fully operational at the time of application.